Woodman Point Regional Park

 The Park provides a range of habitats that support local and trans-equatorial migratory birds plus many bushbird species.
 The coastal foreshore at the western extremity of the headland is an important breeding ground for local species, as well as a roosting and feeding area for local and transequatorial migratory species.

-A total of 93 species has been recorded at Woodman Point.
+Over a hundred species have been recorded at Woodman Point.
 Of these, 36 species are shore-birds and other waterbirds.

-Bush-birds present in the Park include the blue wren; weebill (Smicrornis brevirostris); inland thornbill (Acanthiza apicalis); white-browed scrub wren (Sericornis frontalis); and splendid fairy wren (Malurus splendens).
-The population of golden whistlers (Pachycephala pectoralis) is very significant owing to the scarcity of the species within bushland areas in Perth.
-The tall Tuart trees (Eucalyptus gomphocephala) present at the Park also provide nesting sites for brown goshawks (Accipiter fasciatus) which breed infrequently on the Swan Coastal Plain.
+Bush-birds present in the Park include Weebill, Inland Thornbill, Spotted Scrub-wren, and Splendid Fairy wren.
+A population of Golden Whistlers is very significant owing to the scarcity of the species within bushland areas in Perth.
+The tall Tuart trees present at the Park also provide nesting sites for Brown Goshawks which breed infrequently on the Swan Coastal Plain.

 The Quindalup Dune System is the main geomorphic feature of the Park.